nnmrec/full-scale-model-MHK/README.md

 Publications
 ===========
-The generated data via this script was used in the following publication:
+The generated data via this script was used in the following [publication]:

 ```
 @CONFERENCE{Javaherchi_METS_2013,